wavto/.dotfiles/README.md

 ---

+## Install LaTex

+Homebrew downloads the basictex installer to `/usr/local/Caskroom/basictex/{version}/mactex-basictex-{version}.pkg`.
+Run it with the `open` command and follow the screen instructions.

+---

 ## Usage

 Feel free to use my dotfile repository, ideally you go throught the settings instead of just copying my repos as it is.
 The usage of this repository is at your own risk!